erinbuckels/starter-academic/content/project/itroll-questionnaire/index.md

 ---
 **Description:** The iTroll questionnaire is a brief measure of online trolling tendencies.
 It contains 12 self-descriptive items covering enjoyment and participation in online trolling, attitudes toward trolling, and troll identity.

 **Instructions:** Here are some questions about your attitudes toward online trolling.
-Please rate your level of agreement or disagreement with each statement using the rating scale provided below.
+Please rate your level of agreement or disagreement with each statement using a 5-point scale:

 | Strongly</br>Disagree | Disagree | Unsure | Agree | Strongly</br>Agree |
 | :----: | :----: | :----: | :----: | :----: |